 |Visit the Refuge's Web Site:

 Kofa National Wildlife Refuge

-Established in 1939, Kofa National Wildlife Refuge encompasses 665,400 acres of pristine desert.
-The Refuge provides essential habitat for Desert Bighorn Sheep, the California Fan Palm, and other wildlife and plants.
+Established in 1939, Kofa National Wildlife Refuge encompasses 665,400 acres of the Sonoran Desert.
+The refuge provides essential habitat for desert bighorn sheep, the California fan palm and other wildlife and plants.

-Desert Bighorn Sheep are found chiefly in the two mountain ranges that dominate the refuge landscape - the Kofa and Castle Dome Mountains.
-Although these mountains are not especially high, they are extremely rugged and rise sharply from the surrounding desert plains, providing excellent bighorn sheep habitat.
+Desert bighorn sheep are primarily found in the two mountain ranges that dominate the refuge landscape: the Kofa and Castle Dome Mountains.
+While these mountains are not especially high, they are extremely rugged and rise sharply from the surrounding land.

 Getting There . . .